Bramalea City Centre: 1960s–1970s: Planning and construction

 The first phase of construction entailed the "service centre" portion of the mall at the north end, about 75,000 square feet consisting of a Food City grocery store, LCBO, and various other small shops and offices, completed by 1971.
 The second phase added 600,000 square feet of mall space, including a two-level Eaton's (120,000 square feet total, officially opened October 7, 1971 while the rest of the mall was still under construction), the two-level main mall corridor of 300,000 square feet stretching east to another anchor store yet to have a tenant (The Bay would end up occupying this space, with 131,000 square feet on two levels), and Steinberg's retail space to the south, consisting of an 80,000-square-foot Miracle Mart department store and a 20,000-square-foot Miracle Food Mart supermarket, both next to each other on the upper level (later operated together as a Miracle Beaucoup).

 Construction was completed in 1973, as the surrounding landscape experienced rapid change as the result of a population boom.
 The Bramalea City Centre had its grand opening on March 28, 1973.
 Initially opening with 160 outlets, Bramalea City Centre housed various retail stores, large anchor store tenants, grocery stores, restaurants and even a hardware store and a movie theatre (Bramalea Cinemas, closed in the late 1980s when Odeon moved to Gateway 6 Cinemas).
-The nearby Bramalea Civic Centre was also constructed around this time in the early 1970s, housing various municipal government offices, a theatre and the Brampton Public Library's Chinguacousy branch.
+The nearby Bramalea Civic Centre was also constructed around this time in the early 1970s, currently housing Toronto Metropolitan University's School of Medicine; it formerly hosted various municipal government offices, a theatre and the Brampton Public Library's Chinguacousy branch.

+1980s–1990s: Mall expansion

 Although Chinguacousy Township was amalgamated with Brampton in 1974, the Bramalea City Centre retained the name of the satellite community in which it was built.
 Mall expansion continued throughout the 1980s and 1990s under Bramalea Limited and Trizec Corporation (under Trilea Centers Inc) ownership and operation, including a northwest wing extension for the present Sears store location, and new bus terminal in 1991.
 A $6.5-million 150-room Holiday Inn hotel (started construction in 1978, owned by Bramalea Ltd and run by Holiday Inn), various separate external stores, and the Region of Peel office buildings were built within the malls' site boundaries, but were not directly connected to the main mall.

-In the early 1990s, Bramalea Limited underwent financial hardships that forced the company to start to liquidate much of its real estate holdings to try to remain a going concern, but eventually the company went into bankruptcy in April 1995, and a number of creditors acquired various real estate holdings.
-Ownership of the Bramalea City Centre, completely owned by Bramalea Ltd at the time had went to the Toronto-Dominion Bank.
+In the early 1990s, Bramalea Limited had undergone financial hardships that forced the company to liquidate its real estate holdings, and eventually the company went into bankruptcy in April 1995, and a number of creditors acquired various real estate holdings.
+Ownership of the Bramalea City Centre, completely owned by Bramalea Ltd at the time had gone to the Toronto-Dominion Bank.
 In 1997, shareholder Gentra Inc. bought the rest of TD's stake in the mall.
 In 2002, the Bramalea City Centre was acquired by its current joint owners, Canadian real estate firm Morguard Corporation and a third party institutional investor.